DungeonRealms/OriginalDR/README.md

 Versions: 1.4.7 -> 1.8
 Timeframe: June 2012 -> June 2015
 Ownerships: Availer, Minecade
-Notable Developers: Vaquxine, Vilsol, iFamasssxD, Tux2
+Notable Developers: Vaquxine, EtherealTemplar, Vilsol, iFamasssxD, Tux2

 This is repository spans from January 26, 2014 (When Minecade Purchased DungeonRealms) to June 2015 when Minecade shuts down DungeonRealms.
 Commit history is kept from January 26, 2014 to November 2014.
 The final Minecade code was merged into this repository by Kneesnap, so there is a single repository with both commit history and the final code.